Refined enumerations of alternating sign triangles: Preliminaries

-\begin{rem} It is easy to see that the bijection between ASTs of order $n+1$ and $(n,2)$-AS-trapezoids commutes with the maps $\S$ and $\M$ which maps ASTs or AS-trapezoids respectively to centred Catalan sets or Motzkin paths.
+\begin{rem} It is easy to see that the bijection between ASTs of order $n+1$ and $(n,2)$-AS-trapezoids commutes with the maps $\S$ and $\M$, which map ASTs and AS-trapezoids to centred Catalan sets or Motzkin paths, respectively.
 This implies

 Since our interest in ASTs in this paper is with respect to their centred Catalan set and Motzkin path refinement, we can treat ASTs without loss of generality as a special case of AS-trapezoids. \end{rem}